f5devcentral/access-labs/lab6/lab2.rst

 Lab Requirements
 ----------------

-  - Working HTTPS Virtual Server with Access Policy Created in Lab 1 (Lab 1 successfully completed).
+Working HTTPS Virtual Server with Access Policy Created in Lab 1 (Lab 1 successfully completed).

-Task – Create a Webtop resource
+Task 1 – Create a Webtop resource
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Expand the **Access** tab from the main menu on the left and navigate
    to **Webtops** > **Webtop Lists**.

 #.
-Click **Create** to create a new Webtop called **MyFullWebtop**,
+Click **Create** to create a new Webtop called **lab101-webtop**,
    select Type “\ **Full**\ ”, uncheck “\ **Minmize To Tray**\ ” and
    click **Finished**.